degaart/scalable-font2/docs/sfnconv.md

 that freetype2 can read.
 This includes all the common formats, TrueType (.ttf) and OpenType (.otf).

 SSFN uses a data-loss compression.
-See the [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) table on how this influence the resulting file sizes.
+See the [comparition](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/compare.md) table on how this influences the resulting file sizes.
 Storing a font in SSFN usually requires half the file size.

 ### Converting Bitmap Fonts